Westo48/clash-discord/README.md

 3. claim your discord server

    - `client guild` `claim`
-     - this will claim your discord server and add you as the guild admin within ClashDiscord
+     - this will claim your discord server and add you as the guild admin within ClashCommander
      - _guild is what the discord API calls a server_

 4. link a player to your user